-Rights Officer is responsible for the oversight of the risk management defined to comply with the German Act on Corporate Due Diligence in Supply Chains, as well as driving and leading the optimization of the processes when appropriate.
-The Human Rights Officer reports to the Rolls-Royce Power Systems and Rolls-Royce Solutions Board of Management.
+The Chief Integrity and Compliance Officer at Rolls-Royce Power Systems, directly reporting to Rolls-Royce Power Systems' General Counsel, is appointed Human Rights Officer.
+The designated Human Rights Officer is responsible for the oversight of the risk management defined to comply with the German Act on Corporate Due Diligence in Supply Chains, as well as driving and leading the optimization of the processes when appropriate.
+The Human Rights Officer reports to the Rolls-Royce Power Systems and Rolls-Royce Solutions Board of Management as well as the Rolls-Royce Power Systems Sustainability Executive Board, which will meet regularly to define and decide on the company's strategy towards sustainability (see section 1.7).